fcanela/goify/README.md

 }
 ```

-Both source code and tests are minimal and can give you a good idea about how to use goify.
+Both source code and tests are small and can give you a good idea about how to use goify.

 ## <a name="contributing"></a> Contributing and help